nikoloskid/protonmail-plata-noir-theme/README.md

 # ProtonMail Plata Noir Theme

-This ProtonMail theme is based on the [Plata GTK theme](https://gitlab.com/tista500/plata-theme) (Plata Noir dark variant).
+A ProtonMail theme based on the [Plata GTK theme](https://gitlab.com/tista500/plata-theme) (Plata Noir dark variant).
+This project is not in any way affiliated with neither ProtonMail nor the Plata Theme.

 ![](https://i.imgur.com/IfcBaYU.png)